adobe/butler/README.md

 ```

+Valid schemes are: file, http (or https), and s3

 ### Use of Environment Variables
 Butler supports the usre of environment variables.
 Any field that is prefixed with `env:` will be looked up in the environment.
 This will work for all command line options, and MOST configuration file options.